 You could also get help with your childcare costs if you are on Universal Credit.

-Your employer might offer to help with childcare costs through a voucher scheme.
-Money you pay into the scheme is deducted from your salary.
-You do not pay tax or national insurance on the payments and this will be the saving.
+Childcare Vouchers is money an employee pays into the scheme via their employer and is deducted from the salary.
+You do not pay tax or national insurance on the payments and this will is the saving.